 Despite countless superficial differences, at our core, we are all the same.
 We have the same basic needs for food and shelter, the same emotional needs for love and protection, and the same desires for friendship and respect.
 It’s as simple as that.
 This understanding runs in my blood.
 Some call it naiveté.
 Some call it a gift.

 I have always chosen to focus on the beautiful things about our messy human mix.
 I feel more comfortable when I’m in a mixed crowd, mixed of color, mixed of financial standing.
 I feel at home in the mesh and mingle of the New York City subway, where everybody rides the same, no matter who you are or where you come from.
-It makes me smile to see children playing together when they don’t speak the same language.
-When I see hunger, when I see fear, when I see joy, pain, tears, love, I see someone like me.
-Human, like me.
-There is no difference.
+Our identities are many layered, but at the core there is no difference.
+They are human, like me.

 So why now?
 When the terrorist attacks started happening in Paris last year, good friends recounted first-hand experiences.
 People dear to me were afraid for their lives.
 But worse than my concern for further danger was a roiling anguish for the millions of peaceful Muslims living all over the world.
 I dreaded the idea that their neighbors would turn against them.
 I hated that they might have to hide or feel defensive about a private, personal choice like religion.
 I know this is not the first time in history humans have acted with hatred in the name of religion, and that these crimes are happening all over the world, but this is the first time it felt real for me.